department-of-veterans-affairs/vets-website/content/pages/health-care/about-va-health-care/dental-care.md

 **You’re in:** Class V

-**You may qualify for:** Dental care that a VA dental care provider concludes is needed to:
+**You may qualify for:** Dental care that a VA dental care provider concludes is needed to achieve at least one of the goals listed below

+**The dental care must be needed to:**

-- Make it possible for you to be in the vocational rehab program, **or**
+* Make it possible for you to be in the vocational rehab program, **or**
-- Make it possible for you to reach the goals of your vocational rehab program, **or**
+* Make it possible for you to reach the goals of your vocational rehab program, **or**
-- Prevent you from having to stop your rehab program, **or**
+* Prevent you from having to stop your rehab program, **or**
-- Help you get back to your rehab program faster if you’ve had to stop (and are in “interrupted” or “leave” status), **or**
+* Help you get back to your rehab program faster if you’ve had to stop (and are in “interrupted” or “leave” status), **or**
-- Help you get back to your rehab program faster if you’ve had to stop (and are in “discontinued” status) because of an illness, injury, or dental condition, **or**
+* Help you get back to your rehab program faster if you’ve had to stop (and are in “discontinued” status) because of an illness, injury, or dental condition, **or**
-- Make it possible for you to get and adjust to a job during the period of employment assistance, **or**
+* Make it possible for you to get and adjust to a job during the period of employment assistance, **or**
-- Make it possible for you to be fully independent in your daily living
+* Make it possible for you to be fully independent in your daily living

 </div>
 </li>